 The aim of a business analyst involves the following:

-● Understanding the structure of an organisation and how operations function
+- Understanding the structure of an organization and how operations function

-● Identifying current or potential problems in an organisation, recommend and implement solutions
+- Identifying current or potential problems in an organization, recommend and implement solutions

-What are the various steps analysts follow during business analysis of an organisation?
+What are the various steps analysts follow during business analysis of an organization?

-● Research- The most important step of business analysis is research.
+- Research- The most important step of business analysis is research.
 Business analysts spend enough time collecting basic information about the requirements, scope of work and business goals.
-It is also part of their role to understand who the stakeholders are, along with an in depth knowledge of the business history, understanding how processes work in the organisation, and the existing system.
+It is also part of their role to understand who the stakeholders are, along with an in depth knowledge of the business history, understanding how processes work in the organization, and the existing system.

-● Making a business analysis plan- to ensure the outcome meets the deliverables, a business plan needs to be put in place- from setting a customised list of deliverables to setting timelines for the same.
+- Making a business analysis plan- to ensure the outcome meets the deliverables, a business plan needs to be put in place- from setting a customized list of deliverables to setting timelines for the same.
 A business analyst must ensure that the scope has been covered in the plan.

-● Technical implementation- During the process of business analysis, often certain software is conceptualised, built and deployed on a project.
+- Technical implementation- During the process of business analysis, often certain software is conceptualized, built and deployed on a project.
 Making sure that the software design is in place and fixing errors if any, is an important step.

 Once the process of business analysis is completed, it is expected that the business will achieve its set goals and objectives.
 Businesses often find better opportunities, improve their internal processes and manage effective communication with stakeholders more efficiently post a business analysis.